Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Background

 \section{Background}

-Although the deep learning paradigm has made significant breakthroughs in numerous AI fields, it is still vulnerable to various security threats, including poison attack \cite{tian2022comprehensive}, model inversion attack \cite{fredrikson2015model}, etc. Among them, adversarial attack has attracted the most attention from the community of deep learning security, as it raises a series of potential safety issues to the application of deep learning.
+Although the deep learning paradigm has made significant breakthroughs in numerous AI fields, it is still vulnerable to various security threats.
+Among them, adversarial attack has attracted the most attention from the community of deep learning security, as it raises a series of potential safety issues to the application of deep learning.
 Apart from disrupting the inference stage of DNNs, adversarial attacks can easily bypass the manual check, since the adversarial example is visually similar to its clean counterpart.
 This insidious security threat can further be magnified for computer-aided diagnosis models, which may result in catastrophic misdiagnosis and even a crisis of social confidence \cite{finlayson2019adversarial_A3}.
-In this section, we formally define adversarial attack and defense for medical image analysis and highlight the extreme vulnerability of medical images to adversarial attacks.
+In this section, we formally define adversarial attack and defense for medical image analysis and highlight the vulnerability of medical images to adversarial attacks.